 However, these tools are often limited in what the course developer can create.
 For example, it may only permit the conversion of PowerPoint presentations but not live audio/video capabilities.

 Further, as with any newly purchased software, users need to be trained on the SCORM authoring tools for more advanced courses.
-That could mean an added expense as well as extra time needed to train those involved in creating the content in a SCORM compliant authoring software.
+That could mean an added expense as well as extra time needed to train those involved in creating the content in a SCORM-compliant authoring software.

 Furthermore, learning management systems carry different pricing models, from pay-per learner, pay-per-use, or a licensing fee.
 So you must decide which pricing model works best for your needs.

-Free and open source learning management systems are available as well.
+Free and open-source learning management systems are available as well.
 However, some of those may be more suited for the academic market.

 The instructional designer still decides on the content and how it’s organized.
 SCORM merely addresses how the learning content and the LMS link with each other through the coding language of SCORM.

-- How the learning activity is structured and presented to learners, including whether the learner can take the courses in a pre-set sequence or in any order.
+- How the learning activity is structured and presented to learners, including whether the can take the courses in a pre-set sequence or in any order.

 - Whether the learner must pass a certain module before progressing.